DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: You're such a distracting presence that you bury into the mind of many target, having a sustained effect.
    - Resource: Minor or Major
-   - Mechanic: You draw a Target Card and force 2/3 (Minor/Major) characters to make a Conviction check against your TC.
-On a failure, those characters draw with the Lower Hand on any actions made during their turn.
-At the end of each of their turns this character makes a Conviction Check vs. the TC to end the effect.
+   - Mechanic: You draw a TC.
+2/3 (Minor/Major) targets make a Conviction check against your TC.
+On a failure, targets draw with the Lower Hand on any actions made during their turn.
+At the end of each of their turns, targets may repeat the check to end the effect.
    - Prerequisites:
       + Level 3
       + Power: Lend Mass Distraction